Clifton upon Dunsmore Church of England Primary School

 Hello Parents and Carers,

 Welcome, it is a pleasure to have your child in Year 2 class.
-To start off right we will be welcoming you to our 'Meet the Teacher' meeting to help you understand the expectations and requirement of the year and other important information that will enable us to make this a very positive and rewarding year.
+To start off right we will be welcoming you to our 'Meet the Teacher' meeting to help you understand the expectations and requirements of the year and other important information that will enable us to make this a very positive and rewarding year.

 In Year 2, we believe that open lines of communication between parents, children and teachers are key to promoting the right learning environment.
 We look forward to working with you and your child.